Raven-Development-Inc/YAULOS/README.md

 # Universal Computer Operating System (UCOS)
 The Universal Computer OS is an operating system directed at all 16 bit URCL-compatible systems

-## Current Project: Basic Forth interpreter/compiler & FS
+## Current Project: FABRIC interpreter
-Brainfuck TODO: Loops(DONE)
-Forth TODO: create forth primitives in URCL
-FS TODO: finish FS header, creating and deleting files

 # Specs
 - Language: URCL, Brainfuck, Maybe in the future some Hexagn and Ember/Krimson